Call for FM Holyrood answers as tycoon says she rushed through ferry fiasco contract for political gain

 When tackled about 'throwing Mr Mackay under the bus' she added: " I did not intend to come here and do anything but accept full responsibility."

-Giving evidence to MSPs at Holyrood over two year ago, he said he was “stuck with” a cut-price contract for two ferries after it was announced prematurely by Nicola Sturgeon.
+Giving evidence to MSPs at Holyrood over two year ago, Mr McColl said he was “stuck with” a cut-price contract for two ferries after it was announced prematurely by Nicola Sturgeon.

 The tycoon behind Ferguson Marine said the First Minister publicly put a price of £97m on the pair of passenger ships while his firm were asking for £105m.